R2Northstar/NorthstarWiki/docs/installing-northstar/using-northstar/playing-on-linux.md

 _Pre-compiled DXVK cache_: https://github.com/begin-theadventure/dxvk-caches/raw/main/Titanfall%202/Titanfall2.dxvk-cache.tar.xz

-Proton: extract and put it in `/path/to/steamapps/shadercache/1237970/DXVK_state_cache` default is `~/.local/share/..`
+Proton: extract and put it in `/path/to/steamapps/shadercache/1237970/DXVK_state_cache` default is `~/.local/share/..` or next to .exe if shader pre-caching is turned off.

 Wine: extract and put it next to game's .exe.
 Also remember to rename it if the .exe has a different name.